Vancouver Permanent Residency Lawyers

 Can British Columbia residents sponsor spouses to join them?

 British Columbia residents who are Canadian citizens or permanent residents can sponsor non-Canadian spouses, conjugal partners or common-law partners to join them.
-Canadian immigration laws even provides for them to become permanent residents under the spousal sponsorship program.
+Canadian immigration laws even provide for them to become permanent residents under the spousal sponsorship program.

-Eligibility to sponsor a spouse or partner
+Eligibility to Sponsor a Spouse or Partner

 Potential sponsors of foreign partners must meet the following requirements: